Quick Answer

 2. Bi-facial Panels

-These panels capture sunlight from both sides.
-They enhance energy production by reflecting light from the ground onto the rear side of the panel.
+These panels capture sunlight from both sides, boosting energy production by reflecting light from the ground onto the rear surface of the panel.

 3. Thin-Film Solar Cells